johnbywater/quantdsl/README.md

 Function definitions can be used to structure complex expressions.

-When evaluating an expression that involves calls to function definitions, the call to the function definition is firstly replaced with the expression returned by the function definition, so that a larger expression is formed.
+When evaluating an expression that involves calls to function definitions, the call to the function definition is firstly replaced with the expression ed by the function definition, so that a larger expression is formed.

 The call args of the function definition can be used as names in the function definition's expressions.
 The call arg values will be used to evaluate the expression returned by the function.